Bukit Panjang: Housing, amenities, and attractions

-640A Senja Close, an HDB block in Senja, is the tallest building in Bukit Panjang with a total of 38 floors.
+640A Senja Close, a HDB block in Senja, is the tallest building in Bukit Panjang with a total of 38 floors.

-The town consists of a mixture of old and new blocks of flats, condominiums and private housing.
+Bukit Panjang consists of a mixture of old and new blocks of flats, condominiums and private housing.
 To date, there are three community centres, namely Bukit Panjang Community Club, Zhenghua Community Club, and Senja-Cashew Community Club, which serve the entertainment, recreational, and educational needs of residents.

-Bukit Panjang Plaza, one of the popular malls in Bukit Panjang, before its second major renovation.
+Bukit Panjang Plaza, which is one of the popular malls in Bukit Panjang, before its second major renovation.

 Bukit Panjang Plaza is one of the well-known malls in Bukit Panjang.
 It is located in the heart of Bukit Panjang town and is near Bukit Panjang LRT station, Bukit Panjang MRT station, and Bukit Panjang Bus Interchange.
 Located on Jelebu Road, the mall has been expanded twice throughout its existence to include more shops in the building.
 The mall is owned by CapitaRetail which is another retail-based REIT by CapitaLand.
 The mall houses the Bukit Panjang Public Library as well as a NTUC FairPrice Finest supermarket.